- Home

 Our music curriculum at Harborne Academy aims to engage and inspire students to develop a love of music.
 Developing a range of skills from transferable skills including creativity and team work to music specific skills in line with the national curriculum such as performance, compositional and appraisal-based skills.
 Learners will have the opportunity to develop all of these skills through the use of our school’s range instruments (including keyboards, percussion, guitars, ukuleles and more) and iMac suite with music software at an industry standard for them to use.

 Year 8 – Students will build upon their knowledge from year 7 in order to compose and perform more complex pieces with improved accuracy, fluency, and expression.
-Some areas of study will have vary in cultural contexts like the origins like Blues Music and the influence of Minimalism in modern music.
+Some areas of study will vary in cultural contexts like the origins like Blues Music and the influence of Minimalism in modern music.
 Students develop their knowledge of the elements of music in order to evaluate their own musical works.

 Year 9 – Students will be expected to take a more autonomous approach in their last year of KS3.
 Much importance is placed upon the students’ creativity in which they will be expected to generate musical ideas using a wider range of musical equipment.
 Also, exploring texts in much more depth will allow students a deeper insight into contextual information.
 Students will start to prepare for GCSE exam style questioning through appraisals of music in Dance Music, assessed performances in Music for the Stage and Screen and coursework style compositional tasks in Video Game Music.